Start Date: September

 Explore the basic legal concepts and principles that govern personal and business relationships in Canada.
 Students examine legal concepts such as; negligence, formation and enforcement of contracts, professional misconduct and liability, personal property and real estate, negotiable instruments, employment law, and debtor/creditor law.

 Students learn the functions of Human Resource Management (HRM), the value of an organization's human resources, and the challenges facing organizations to survive, remain competitive, grow, and diversify.
-Students develop skills in the areas of planning, job design, recruitment and selection, placement, record management and various acts and regulations that impact Human Resource Management.
+Students develop skills in the areas of planning, job design, recruitment and selection, placement, orientation, training, record management and various acts and regulations that impact Human Resource Management.

 Develop oral and non-verbal communication skills for success in today's workplace.
 Students practice and perform these communication skills through group discussions, debates, presentations, meetings and the use of electronic media.